polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

      ./target/release/polkadot purge-chain --chain local-raw-spec.json
     ```

-After purging the chain state, you can start the local relay chain and parachain collator nodes again to start over with a clean environment.
+After purging the chain state, you can restart the local relay chain and parachain collator nodes to begin with a clean environment.

+!!! note
+    Note that in order to reset the network state and allow all the nodes to sync after the reset, each of them needs to purge their databases.
+Otherwise, the nodes will not be able to sync with each other effectively.